OctopusDeploy/blog/blog/2022-01/automate-guided-failure-with-lambda/index.md

 With guided failure designed to pause an action and wait for guidance, automating the response seems counterintuitive.
 Here are a couple of use cases where it makes sense to automate the response.

 ### Exclude machine from deployment
 Consider if you're deploying to thousands of machines.
-At this scale, it's not uncommon for deployment to fail for a small portion of machines (usually not Octopus related).
-Guided failure provides the option of excluding a machine from the deployment, which allows the deployment to continue to the remaining targets.
+At this scale, it's not uncommon for deployment to fail for a small portion of machines (usually not Octopus-related).
+Guided failure gives you the option to exclude a machine from the deployment, which allows the deployment to continue to the remaining targets.
 Rather than babysitting the process, you can automate the `Exclude machine from deployment` response and deal with the failed machines later.

 ### Automatically retry
-Our team experienced another scenario; when the [Samples](https://samples.octopus.app) instance was tearing down resources at night, so many requests were being made to AWS at the same time that it experienced request rate throttling and failed.
+Our team experienced another scenario; when the [Samples](https://samples.octopus.app) instance was tearing down resources at night, and so many requests were being made to AWS at the same time that it experienced request rate throttling and failed.
 In this case, retrying the runbook is all that's needed.
 Implementing an automated `Retry` response to guided failure ensures all the resources are deprovisioned.

 ## Solution
-This post demonstrates how to automate a response to a guided failure event by using the **Subscriptions** feature of Octopus to call an AWS Lambda function.
+This post shows you how to automate a response to a guided failure event by using the **Subscriptions** feature of Octopus to call an AWS Lambda function.

 To get started, you need to provision some AWS resources.